-A land with futuristic marvels and sky-kissing buildings, Singapore is ahead of one’s time.
-With the brilliantly lit lights that sway around at night highlighting its modern architectures…It almost feels like the stars have landed on earth.
-Singapore is known for its fast paced growth and the year 2017 is promising with some impressive and new shopping malls, exquisite dining venues and luxe hotels with a view to die being inaugurated in the country.
+A land with futuristic marvels and sky-kissing buildings, Singapore is ahead of its time.
+With the brilliantly lit lights that sway around at night highlighting its modern architectures, it almost feels like the stars have landed on earth.
+Singapore is known for its fast-paced growth, impressive and new shopping malls, exquisite dining venues and luxe hotels with spectacular views being inaugurated in the country.

 Changi Museum is one of the popular museums in Singapore, here you can learn about the story of those who suffered under Japanese occupation during the WWII.
 The museum narrates a story through its letters, photographs, and drawings display.
 Basically, the museum is separated into five zones including a gift shop and a chapel in the middle.
 And each zone has a series of murals painstakingly recreated from originals painted by Bombardier Stanley Warren.
 Travellers can also get an audio guided tour around the Changi Museum.
 Other must visit museums are Lee Kong Chian Natural History Museum, Sun Yat Sen Memorial Hall and National Museum of Singapore.